 - Alternatively, right-click on the selected one and choose – Delete.

-This way you can clear driver cache windows 10 from filerepository folder.
+This way you can clear driver cache windows 11 or 10 from filerepository folder.

 See more –